evaliu1/CarND-Term1-P2/README.md

 # Test a Model on New Images

 ## 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: